 Picking up a lazy dinner from a suburban pizza shop one Friday night about 8pm, my phone rang.
 I glanced at the screen to see my boss was calling from Singapore and I remember thinking, “What did I forget to do before I left work?”
 Well, nothing, as it turns out.

-My boss was calling for an update and requested I do a few more things before I left the office.
-“Ah, Cynthia, I’ve already left the for the day.
-I’m nearly home.
-I just stopped to get some dinner”.
-Silence.
-After a long pause she said, “Why aren’t you still at the office?”
+After a long pause Cynthia said, “Why aren’t you still at the office?”
 I said, “It’s 8pm on Friday night!”
-Cynthia sighed, let out a little chuckle and replied, “I’m so sorry.
+She sighed, let out a little chuckle and replied, “I’m so sorry.
 I forgot about the time difference”.
 I was in Sydney, some 3 hours ahead of my boss.

-It was 2007 and this call highlighted the blurring boundaries between my work and home life.
+It was 2007 and work-life integration was starting to be the norm.
+My boss had good intentions but this call highlighted the blurring boundaries between my own work and life roles.
 I wasn’t the only one with ambiguous office hours or location.
 In fact, many of my colleagues were starting to work from home and they had trouble switching off after work.

-I recall Bill Gates was being bombarded with email around the same time and wrote that information overload was indeed a problem expedited by advances in technology.
+Bill Gates wrote of email overload around the same time.
+Gates admitted email overload was indeed contributing to the associated challenge of information overload.
 In Microsoft, ironically, Gates’ comments were circulated via email!

 In his book, The Seven-Day Weekend, Ricardo Semler poses an important question and in doing so raises a fair point.
 “Why are we able to answer emails on Sundays, but unable to go to the movies on Monday afternoons?”
 After all, if we let work creep into our personal lives, isn’t it fair if our personal lives follow us to work?